ICP-Hacker-House/ICP_Hacker_House_HK/README.md

 ### Tracks

-Here are the four different tracks we have open and some example ideas you can inspire yourself from/copy
+Here are the two different tracks we have open and some example ideas you can inspire yourself from/copy

 #### xChain dapps  - Total Prize pool of USD 5k